 If a staffing reduction is necessary, the appropriate administrator will assist the relevant supervisor(s) with identifying the individuals to be affected.

-The Dean of the Faculty Office will present an annual report on hiring statistics for faculty members to the faculty and to the Executive Assistant to the President.
+The Dean of the Faculty Office will present an annual report on hiring statistics for faculty members to the faculty and to the Executive Director to the President.

-The Human Resources Office will present an annual report on hiring statistics for administrators, staff, and maintenance and operations to the Executive Assistant to the President.
+The Human Resources Office will present an annual report on hiring statistics for administrators, staff, and maintenance and operations to the Executive Director to the President.

-1. The Executive Assistant to the President will request a written complaint describing the nature of the alleged violation.
+1. The Executive Director to the President will request a written complaint describing the nature of the alleged violation.

-2. The Executive Assistant may request written responses from any individuals identified in the complainant's statement and must request a written response from any individuals charged with violating the policy.
+2. The Executive Director may request written responses from any individuals identified in the complainant's statement and must request a written response from any individuals charged with violating the policy.

-3. Working with the Office of Human Resources, the Executive Assistant will collect further information from the relevant divisional officer and from other involved parties.
+3. Working with the Office of Human Resources, the Executive Director will collect further information from the relevant divisional officer and from other involved parties.